 Discover for yourself how to get Happiness and Joy and learn all over again that 'in all the world there is nothing so beautiful as a happy child.

 –Bonnie Goldberg, Connecticut Critics Circle

-Calon: A larger than life Elf, full of live and self-doubt.
+Calon – A larger than life elf, full of life and self-doubt.

 Setting: The play takes place in the Forest of Burzee, a clearing in Laughing Valley and various locations in a small village.

 Performance Royalties are based on theater particulars.
 Please fill out an application for a personalized quote.